 Where is the best place to park?

-Parking is available in the upper parking lot (East End St side of the building) and lower parking lot (Division St side of the building) or along East End St or Burbank St. Parking stalls for those who are less able are available on the south side of the building.
+When we meet in person, parking is available in the upper parking lot (East End St side of the building) and lower parking lot (Division St side of the building) or along East End St or Burbank St. Parking stalls for those who are less able are available on the south side of the building.
 Parking stalls for visitors are available near the main entry stairs.
 Please do not park in the cul-de-sac or in front of residents’ driveways.
 Please note that gate to enter the parking lot from Division St is closed Monday through Friday.
-The weekday entrance is on East End St.
+The weekday entrance is at East End St.

 Are there people of color in this congregation?